Elon Musk doesn't show at Philadelphia hearing over super PAC's $1 million lottery for voters

 Krasner and members of his office joined attorneys for Musk in Judge Angelo Foglietta's civil courtroom at City Hall for a hearing Thursday at 10 a.m.
 ET.

+Later Thursday, a federal judge ordered Musk's legal team to file a response to Krasner's request that the matter be sent back to state court.
+The order says it must be done by 10 a.m. on Friday.

-"We will proceed to federal court and seek to address the issues there and have them addressed in state court.
-This is a case that addresses state law issues, and I'll leave it at that," said attorney John Summers.
+"We will proceed to federal court and we will address the issues there, and seek to have the matter remanded back to the state court.
+After all, this is a case that involves state law issues and I'll leave it at that," John Summers, an attorney for Krasner, said.

 Musk, who has campaigned with former President Donald Trump, has donated tens of millions of dollars to America PAC, a super PAC formed this summer to support the Republican candidate.